FreezeFish/MicrobeDetectionEvaluation/README.md

 ## TODO Issues (troubleshooting or FAQ or discussion)
 discuss possible errors and how to fix it.
+1.Readscan software cannot deal with fasta files.
+2.CS-SCORE core dumped, faststop.
+Use fq2fa to convert the fastq file into fasta, then use CS-SCORE 3.

 ##Files:
 install.sh: download and install kraken, readscan and cs-score. <br>
-run.sh: download test data, start computational pipelines to benchmark three methods.
+run.sh: download test data, start computational pipelines to benchmark three methods.<br>
+fq2fa: executable file to convert fastq files into fasta file.
+Usage: fq2fa *.fastq *.fasta

 ##Contact
 Any question could be sent to the following e-mail: